YashAnand1/UnderstandingLDAP/README.md

 - ObjectClass definition
 - Object creation of the 4 categories as organizationalUnit & various rooms belong within these categories as a commonName

-The terminologies being used in the above ldif file are being explained below in a tabular form to explain these 3 entry-blocks:
+The terminologies being used in the above ldif file are being explained below in a tabular form to explain these 3 entry-blocks.
+Please have a look at hyperlinked LDIF FIle first and then refer to the following tables for a better understanding:

 1. Attribute Definitions
 | LDIF Term |  Explanation |